-A Parcel Map requires the submittal of three (3) complete copies of the full-size set of plans, one (1) complete reduced copy of the plan set that is 11 inches by 17 inches in size, and one electronic copy of the complete set of plans in pdf format, provided on a flash drive, CD/DVD, or by a common file share program such as Dropbox or File Share.
+A Conditional Use Permit requires the submittal of five (5) complete copies of the full-size set of plans, plus twelve (12) reduced plan sets that are 11 inches by 17 inches in size, and one electronic copy of the complete set of plans in pdf format, provided on a flash drive, CD/DVD, or by a common file share program such as Dropbox or File Share.
 Each full sized set of plans should not exceed 24 inches by 36 inches, be drawn to scale, and must be collated and folded to a size no larger than 11 inches by 17 inches.
 All plans and reports need to be dated.